mjit584/2020/content/pages/coral/index.md

 “I say ‘seeing is Beliz-ing,’” said Carne, “ because you have no idea how far we’ve come and how effective our work has been until you go down in the water and look at it for yourself.”

-Fragments of Hope divers only spend a few days per year in the water, mostly surveying the progress of existing outplants when water and weather conditions are at their best.
-Most of the work Lisa Carne organizes is community outreach.
+Fragments of Hope divers only outplant corals outside of hurricane season and when weather conditions are at their best.
+The rest of the year is spent mostly monitoring the progress of existing outplants and mapping reefs.
+Another key aspect to Fragment’s of Hope work is community outreach and building awareness on the importance of reefs.
 At various spots on the Placencia Peninsula and scattered around the cayes, signs that read “More Coral = More Fish” are posted, on supermarket walls, boat docks, and outside the bars and restaurants that tourists frequent.

 “If we can make people connect the health of the reef to their daily lives, you might actually make some progress,” says Carne.